We're here to make life easier. See our Erectile Dysfunction Treatments

 You should be able to manage any pain by taking over-the-counter painkillers like ibuprofen and paracetamol.

-However, because the IUS/hormonal coil releases progestogen, it can cause:
+The IUS/hormonal coil releases progestogen, it can cause side effects like:

 • Acne